oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * A MapOf instance MUST be considered invalid if any of its keys is not an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration
-The *enum* option is a schema optimization that creates an Enumerated type derived from a referenced Array, Choice, Map or Record type.
+The *enum* option is an extension that creates an Enumerated type derived from a referenced Array, Choice, Map or Record type.
 (See [Section 3.3](#33-type-simplification)).

 #### 3.2.1.5 Semantic Validation
 The *format* option value is a semantic validation keyword.
 Each keyword specifies validation requirements for